Mountain bike: Gears

 Since the 1980s, mountain bikes have had anywhere from 7 to 36 speeds, with 1 to 4 chain-rings on the crankset and 5 to 12 sprockets in the cogset.
 30-speed, 33-speed and 36-speed mountain bikes were originally found to be unworkable, as the mud-shedding capabilities of a 10-speed, 11-speed or 12-speed cassette, and the intricacies of a 10-speed, 11-speed or 12-speed rear derailleur were originally not found to be suitable combined with front shifters, although 10, 11 and 12 speed cassettes are now commonplace in single front chainring bicycles, and are also found on some mountain bikes.
 However, many pro-level mountain bikers have taken to using a narrower 10-speed road chain with a 9-speed setup in an effort to reduce the weight of their bike.
 In early 2009, component group SRAM announced their release of their XX groupset, which uses a 2-speed front derailleur, and a 10-speed rear derailleur and cassette, similar to that of a road bike.
-Mud-shedding capabilities of their 10-speed XX cassette are made suitable for MTB use by extensive computer numerical control (CNC) machining of the cassette.
+Mud-shedding capabilities of their 10-speed XX cassette are made suitable for MTB use by extensive machining of the cassette.
 Due to the time and cost involved in such a product, they were only aimed at top-end XC-racers.
 However, 10-speed has become the norm by 2011 and the market leader Shimano even offers its budget groupset "Alivio" in a 10-speed version.
-In July 2012, SRAM announced a 1x11 drivetrain called XX1 that does not make use of a front derailleur for lighter weight and simplicity.
-In the 2014 Commonwealth Games at Glasgow all leading riders used 1x11 drivetrains.
-SRAM's new 1x12 gearing was introduced in 2016 as SRAM Eagle.
+In July 2012, SRAM announced a 1×11 drivetrain called XX1 that does not make use of a front derailleur for lighter weight and simplicity.
+In the 2014 Commonwealth Games at Glasgow all leading riders used 1×11 drivetrains.
+SRAM's new 1×12 gearing was introduced in 2016 as SRAM Eagle.
 This gives a single chain ring bike better ability to climb.

 Geometry

 The critical angles in bicycle geometry are the head angle (the angle of the head tube), and the seat tube angle (the angle of the seat tube).
 These angles are measured from the horizontal, and drastically affect the rider position and performance characteristics of the bicycle.
-Mountain bike geometry will often feature a seat tube angle around 73 degrees, with a head tube angle of anywhere from 60-73 degrees.
+Mountain bike geometry will often feature a seat tube angle around 73 degrees, with a head tube angle of anywhere from 60 to 73 degrees.
 The intended application of the bike affects its geometry very heavily.
 In general, steeper angles (closer to 90 degrees from the horizontal) are more efficient for pedaling up hills and make for sharper handling.
 Slacker angles (leaning farther from the vertical) are preferred for high speeds and downhill stability.